ahuacate/pve-host/README.md

 ## 1.2.
 Primary Host - Creating SSD partitions for ZFS Cache

-This section only applies to builds, shown in 1.1.1 and 1.1.2, where PVE-01 is hosting a backend ZFS storage for a PVE NAS frontend.
+This section only applies to builds, shown in 1.1.1 and 1.1.2, where PVE-01 hosts a backend ZFS storage for a PVE NAS frontend.

 ZFS Cache requires you to make two partitions for ZFS L2ARC and ZIL logs cache on cache SSDs.
-You options are:
+Your options are:

 - partition your PVE OS SSDs
 - use a dedicated SSD exclusively for ZFS Cache

-In both scenarios the SSD must be enterprise grade for use as ZFS Cache.
+In both scenarios, the SSD must be enterprise-grade for use as ZFS Cache.

 ### 1.2.1.
 Primary Host - Partition PVE OS SSD(s) for ZFS Cache ( + ZFS File Server)